marshallswain/feathers-pinia/docs/guide/model-classes.md

     // You must call `super` very first to instantiate the BaseModel super(data, options)

+    const constructor = this.constructor as ModelStatic<BaseModel>
-    const { store, instanceDefaults, setupInstance } = this.constructor as typeof BaseModel
+    const { store, instanceDefaults, setupInstance } = constructor

     // Assign the default values again, because you can override this class's defaults inside this class's `constructor`.
-    Object.assign(this, instanceDefaults(data, { models, store })) // only needed when this class implements `instanceDefaults`
+    Object.assign(this, instanceDefaults.call(constructor, data, { models, store })) // only needed when this class implements `instanceDefaults`
-    Object.assign(this, setupInstance(data, { models, store })) // only needed when this class implements `setupInstance`
+    setupInstance.call(constructor, this, { models, store }) // only needed when this class implements `setupInstance` return this
-    return this
   }